Tresk7924/HorseExtension/support/HorseExtensionHowTo.md

 ```
 The fileId numbers might be different.
 Ignore them, don't change them.

+IMPORTANT.
+This tutorial assumes that the map.i3d is in the maps/ folder.
+If it is somewhere else, you might have to change the filename entries to reflect this.
+Paths here are *relative* to the map.i3d location (e.g. if your map.i3d is in the root folder of your map mod, you would need to remove "../" from the start of the filname entries).

 #### Change the heightType parameters

 Find the line that starts `<DetailLayer name="terrainDetailHeight"` and change: